WAYNE WESTERMAN

 to use as many underlay as you need to get the sketch right, even

-professionals don’t get it right first time every time.
+professionals don’t get it right first.
 A useful technique

 to help correct any perspective problems is to flip the drawing over and

-work on the reverse side of the paper.
+work on the reverse side.
 This will highlight any problems with

 your perspective.
 When you are satisfied with the design theme scan the